 - When descriptive generic headings are used, "Nickel Group" as shown in the NMFC for example, it is understood to include all qualifying statements and notes referred to in the descriptive generic heading.

-- The term "bill of lading" will also include and mean "shipping order".
+- The term "bill of lading" will also include and mean "shipping order" or "shipping label".

 - The following definitions and explanation of terms will apply: